The Pillage of Rome (The Play)

 ATTALUS.

-We must take extreme precaution to not underestimate the forces from outside that could destroy our delicate plans.
+We must take extreme precaution not to underestimate the forces from without, that could destroy our delicate plans.

 ALARIC.